cblakes2020

 Click the Art as a Healing Process Link Below for more information.

-My personal experience.
-In many mainstream European or Asian stores, angels or cherubs rarely reflect darker skin tones.
-Painting this figure — giving it melatonin in its presence — was deeply therapeutic.
-Placing it on the tree was not only symbolic but restorative: a gesture of visibility, self-affirmation, and joy.
+My personal experience: In many mainstream European or Asian stores, angels or cherubs rarely reflect darker skin tones.
+Painting this figure — giving it a darker pigment as if it produced Melanin — was deeply therapeutic.
+Placing it on the evergreen conifer (Yule tree / Xmass tree), during this period of christian festivity was not only symbolic but restorative: a gesture of visibility, self-affirmation, and joy.

-Funny thing is, now I reflect upon my work those same feelings show up in the work of artists like Kerry James Marshall.
-In his talk Mastry, he speaks about how representation isn’t just about the self, but about bigger ideas — and how showing Black figures, uncompromised, is powerful and necessary.
+As I sit and type, I reflect upon my work, those same feelings I recallec above show up in the work of artists like Kerry James Marshall.
+In his talk Mastry, (Internationally acclaimed artist Kerry James Marshall is one of the most important painters working right now) he speaks about how representation isn’t just about the self, but bigger ideas — and how showing Black figures, uncompromised, is powerful and necessary.
 That really hits the same note I was reaching for with my cherub.

-Here’s the link to his talk: watch here.
-You can also check his website here .
+Here’s the link to Kerry James Marshall’s talk: watch here.
+You can also check out Kerry James Marshall’s critically aclaimed and thought provoking website here

 As I continue to explore this idea of Mental Wellbeing and the love of Creative Arts, I find myself returning to the ways creativity has moved through the people I have met — shaping not only what they created, but how they continued.
 Between what was felt, what is expressed, and what remains.